-‘Cash basis’ is a way to work out your income and expenses for your Self Assessment tax return, if you are a sole trader or partner.
+‘Cash basis’ is a way to work out your income and expenses for your Self Assessment tax return (external link), if you are a sole trader or partner.

 Why use Cash Basis

-If you run a small business, cash basis accounting may suit you better than traditional accounting.
+If you run a small business, cash basis accounting may suit you better than traditional accounting (external link).

 This is because you only need to declare money when it comes in and out of your business.
 At the end of the tax year, you will not have to pay Income Tax on money you did not receive in your accounting period.